BigCheeze45/DockoMaticAWS/README.md

   instance_type = "AWS instance type"
   modeller_license_key = "MODELLER license key"
   ```
-  A complete list of supported parameters and their default values can be found
+  A complete list of supported keys and their default values can be found
   [below](#paramters-defaults).

   In `aws_config.tf` find and update the following to point to the directory